rich-murphey/sqlx-actix-streaming/README.md

     HttpResponse::Ok()
         .content_type("application/json")
         .streaming(
-            // a stream of Bytes containing an JSON text array of sqlx records SqlxStream::new(
+            // this is a stream of text Bytes of a JSON array of sqlx records ByteStreamWithParams::new(
-                pool.as_ref(),
+                pool.as_ref().clone(),
+                params,
-                move |pool| {
+                move |pool, params| {
-                    // this is a a stream of WidgetRecords that borrows Pool sqlx::query_as!(
+                    // this is a a stream of WidgetRecords that borrows pool and params sqlx::query_as!(
                         WidgetRecord,
                         "SELECT * FROM widgets LIMIT $1 OFFSET $2 ",